auzuma/.github/profile/README.md

 ## Stay Tuned

-Please stay tuned for our exciting innovations by [following us](https://github.com/auzuma) here on GitHub.
+Be part of our journey—[follow us](https://github.com/auzuma) here on GitHub to stay updated on our latest innovations!
 We're working on a website, so once it's launched, you can also subscribe to the newsletter.
 Thank you for being a supporter!